xzzulz/deathspeak/readme.md

 ## Introduction

-For now, see the specs working draft
+For now there is no introduction.
+Only the specs working
+draft

 * More to be added